kevinamiri/maila/src/pages/blog/2022/06/advice-strategies-for-getting-people-to-reply-to-your-emails.en.md

 ---
 id: "26"
-title: "Advice strategies for getting people to reply to your emails"
+title: "Advice strategies to get reply in two different styles"
 description: "Don’t send long e-mails to people you want to work with.
 Just put your point across as quickly as possible and keep it short."
 template: blog-body
 templateKey: blog-body